Temple Grandin: Animal welfare

 In 2004, Grandin won a "Proggy" award in the "Visionary" category, from People for the Ethical Treatment of Animals.

-One of her notable essays about animal welfare is "Animals Are Not Things", in which she posits that technically, animals are property in society, but the law ultimately gives them ethical protections or rights.
+Among her notable essays about animal welfare is "Animals Are Not Things", in which she posits that while animals can be considered property in a technical sense, the law ultimately gives them ethical protections or rights.
 She compares the properties and rights of owning cattle, versus owning screwdrivers, enumerating how both may be used to serve human purposes in many ways, but when it comes to inflicting pain, there is a vital distinction between such "properties", because legally, a person can smash or grind up a screwdriver, but cannot torture an animal.

-Her insight into the minds of cattle has taught her to value the changes in details to which animals are particularly sensitive and to use her visualization skills to design thoughtful and humane animal-handling equipment.
+Grandin has credited her insight into the minds of cattle for leading her to value the changes in details to which animals are particularly sensitive and to use her visualization skills to design thoughtful and humane animal-handling equipment.
 She was named a fellow of the American Society of Agricultural and Biological Engineers in 2009.

 In 2012, when the American beef industry was struggling with public perception of its use and sale of pink slime, Grandin spoke out in support of the food product.
 She said, "It should be on the market.
 It should be labeled.
 We should not be throwing away that much beef."

 Grandin's work has attracted the attention of philosophers interested in the moral status of animals.
 Andy Lamey has argued that while Grandin's method of slaughter is a significant positive development for animals, her attempts to formulate a moral defense of meat-eating have been less successful.

 I think using animals for food is an ethical thing to do, but we've got to do it right.
 We've got to give those animals a decent life, and we've got to give them a painless death.
 We owe the animals respect.